Building Permits

 Question #1: How do I obtain a building permit?

-Answer: Here is a reference sheet that breaks down the building permit application process step-by-step: How to Obtain a Building Permit
+Answer: How to Obtain a Building Permit

 Question #2: What do I need to include in my building permit submittal?